ballerina-platform/module-ballerinax-salesforce/README.md

 3. Content Type - JSON, XML or CSV
 4. ExternalIdFieldName (optional) - Field name of the external ID incase of an Upsert operation

+Step by step implementation of an `insert` bulk operation has described below.
+Follow the same process for other operation types too.

 ```ballerina
 error|sfdc:BulkJob insertJob = baseClient->creatJob("insert", "Contact", "JSON");